Why Is My Period Late? 16 Potential Causes for a Missed Period

 A diet lacking minerals and vitamins such as iron, calcium, magnesium and zinc, folate, or vitamins B, C and D, are associated with menstrual cycle changes.

-Excessive exercise and intense physical activity can cause hormonal imbalance.
+Excessive exercise and intense physical activity can affect your cycle.
 This is common amongst women training for intense sporting events such as marathons.
 In fact, many professional athletes experience irregular period patterns.

 If you are planning on undertaking a strenuous exercise regime, optimising your diet with nutritious and energy-boosting foods will help to support a healthy period cycle.
 If your periods have become irregular or stopped altogether due to a significant increase in exercise, you should talk to your doctor.